ShanJiang21/shanjiang21.github.io/_posts/2021-02-17-Apocalypse.md

 ---
-title:
+title: 缩小意义参考的比例尺
-subtitle: The power of leaning-in-action
+subtitle: What if Adolf Hitler cures cancer?
 author: "Shan J."
-header-img: "img/post_love_0214.jpg"
+header-img: "img/post-Allenby-InnerChildInnerAdult.jpg"
 date: 2021-2-21 11:29:24.000000000 +08:00
-excerpt: "We die.
-That may be the meaning of life."
+excerpt: "What if Adolf Hitler cures cancer?
+The power of leaning-in-action"
 layout: post
 categories:
   - Side notes for work